johndoe31415/luksrku/README.md

 easier handling (when setting up everything initially).

 The binary protocol that runs between both is intentionally extremely simple to allow for easy code review.
+It exclusively uses fixed message lengths.

 The key database is encrypted itself, using AES256-GCM, a 128 bit randomized initialization vector and authenticated with a 128 bit authentication tag.
 Key